Critical configurations for two projective views, a new approach: Maps between quadrics

 \subsubsection{Cone}

 Next, let $S_P$ be a cone.
 Since the two epipolar lines intersect in the vertex, we first blow up $\p3$ in the vertex of the cone and then in the camera centers (see diagram above).
 Let $L$ be the class of the total transform (with the second blow-up) of the strict transform (with the first blow-up) of a line on $S_P$, let $E_0$ be the class of the exceptional divisor which is the blow-up of the vertex and let $E_i$ be the class of the exceptional divisor we get when blowing up $p_i$.

-We get the following multiplication table:
+Since the cone is singular, we can not apply \cref{Prop:eisenbud} to the first blow-up, we need a separate argument.
+Blowing up the vertex of the cone, and taking the strict transform of the lines from $S_P$, we get curves $L$ which no longer intersect one another, so $L^2=0$, they do, however, intersect the exceptional divisor $E_0$, so $LE_0=1$.
+Moreover, a hyperplane section is of class $H=2L+E_0$, blowing up the cone, the resulting surface still has degree 2, so $H^2=2$, it follows that $E_0^2=-2$.
+When we next blow up the two camera centers we are blowing up a smooth surface, so \cref{Prop:eisenbud} applies, we get the following intersection multiplicity table:

 Again, let $H_Q$ be the pullback of a hyperplane from the conjugate configuration $\widetilde{S_Q}$.
 By arguments similar to the smooth quadric case we get the following equations:

 Furthermore, if neither camera center on $S_P$ is on the vertex, the conjugate quadric $S_Q$ is a smooth quadric with both cameras lying on the same line, the preimage of this line (under $\psi_P$) is $E_0$, hence $H_QE_0=1$.
 On the other hand, if one of the cameras, say $p_1$, lies on the vertex, $S_Q$ is a cone and the strict transform $E_0-E_1$ collapses to the vertex on $S_Q$, meaning $H_Q(E_0-E_1)=0$, so $H_QE_0=1$ in this case also.